Kun73/kunhuang.github.io/_pages/about.md

 Recent News
 ===
++ Sep.
+2024: Our paper, [CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence](https://arxiv.org/abs/2301.05872) (with Shi Pu) has been accepted by IEEE Transactions on Automatic Control.
 + Apr.
 2024: Our paper, [Distributed Stochastic Optimization under a General Variance Condition](https://ieeexplore.ieee.org/abstract/document/10508084/) (with Xiao Li and Shi Pu) has been accepted by IEEE Transactions on Automatic Control.
 In this paper, we show that FedAvg can converge without any data heterogeneity conditions.
 + Feb.
 2024: Our paper, [An Accelerated Distributed Stochastic Gradient Method with Momentum](https://arxiv.org/abs/2402.09714) (with Shi Pu and Angelia Nedić), is online.
 In this paper, a simple modification of DSGT leads to vast improvement.
 + Dec.
 2023: I won the Duan Yong Ping Meritorious Research Award and received the Guotai Junan Securities Scholarship at CUHK-shenzhen.